sunpy/sunpy/README.rst

 Acknowledging or Citing ``sunpy``
 =================================

-If you use ``sunpy`` in your scientific work, we would appreciate citing it in your publications.
+If you use ``sunpy`` in your scientific work, we would appreciate your `citing it in your publications <https://sunpy.org/about#acknowledging-or-citing-sunpy>`__.
 The continued growth and development of ``sunpy`` is dependent on the community being aware of ``sunpy``.

-Please see https://sunpy.org/about#acknowledging-or-citing-sunpy on how to do this.

 Contributing
 ============

 If you would like to get involved, start by joining the `SunPy Chat`_ and check out our `Newcomers' guide <https://docs.sunpy.org/en/latest/dev_guide/contents/newcomers.html>`__.
-This will walk you through getting setup for contributing.
+This will walk you through getting set up for contributing.

 Code of Conduct
 ===============